 Add CBD to Your Routine

-Cannabidiol (CBD) skincare and tinctures are not only on-trend, they're a blessing for immediate pain relief.
-“CBD's impact on pain has to do with its role in one of our body’' key functional systems: the Endocannabinoid System, or simply ECS,” says Karena Dawn, co-founder of the lifestyle wellness community, Tone It Up.
-She continues, "This system is responsible for keeping our body in a steady state.
-It helps regulate our sleep, mood, pain, appetite, inflammation, memory, reproduction, and more.
+Cannabidiol (CBD) skincare tinctures are not only on-trend, they're a blessing for immediate pain relief.
+“CBD's impact on pain has to do with its role in one of our body’s key functional systems: the Endocannabinoid System, or simply ECS,” says Dawn.
+“This system is responsible for keeping our body in a steady state.
+It helps regulate our sleep, mood, pain, appetite, inflammation, memory, reproduction, more.
 When we consume CBD, we are helping the ECS work its wonders.”

 Adding CBD to your wellness routine can ease muscular tension in a pinch.
-“I’ve used CBD for pain when I feel stressed and my neck and shoulder muscles are tense and sore to speed my recovery process,” says Dawn.
+“I’ve used CBD for pain when I feel stressed my neck shoulder muscles are tense sore to speed my recovery process,” says Dawn.